See all Profiles

 Biography

-Talitha Washington, Ph.D., a distinguished mathematician, began serving as the Executive Director of the Center for Applied Data Science & Analytics (CADSA) on January 1, 2025.
+Talitha Washington, Ph.D., a distinguished mathematician, serves as the Executive Director of the Center for Applied Data Science & Analytics (CADSA) at Howard University.
 A transformational leader, Dr. Washington guides CADSA’s direction in harnessing the power of data to address society’s most pressing challenges through groundbreaking research, expanded educational opportunities, and innovative advancements on a global scale.
-She also serves as the Sean McCleese Endowed Chair in Computer Science, Race, and Social Justice.
+She holds the Sean McCleese Endowed Chair, is a Professor of Mathematics, and is the co-Chair of the President's AI Advisory Council, which guides the university's AI strategy across research, academic, and enterprise initiatives.

 An accomplished scholar and advocate for excellence, Dr. Washington has been recognized with numerous honors.
 She was elected to Phi Beta Kappa and Sigma Xi, as well as mathematics honor societies Kappa Mu Epsilon and Pi Mu Epsilon.
 Her accolades include the 2019 BEYA STEM Innovator Award, the 2019 Outstanding Faculty Award from Howard University, and the 2020 NSF Director’s Award for Superior Accomplishment.
 She is a Fellow of the African Scientific Institute (ASI), the American Mathematical Society (AMS), the Association for Women in Mathematics (AWM), and the American Association for the Advancement of Science (AAAS).